 2. Hong Kong

 Hong Kong has been ranked as one of the most expensive places to live in the world as the shortage of space and increasing population drives up the cost of living.
-But the handsome salary ESL teachers stand to earn makes it possible to live here.
+Even so, the handsome salary ESL teachers stand to earn makes it possible to live here.

 Offers are usually between $3,000 and $6,000, but getting a housing allowance will make this salary stretch a little further.
 It is a very competitive teaching environment though.
-If you want a job teaching English here, most require more than 2-years’ experience along with your degree and TEFL certificate.
+If you want a job teaching English here, most employers will require more than two years of experience along with your degree and TEFL certificate.

 3. Saudi Arabia